Coletta-Gino/Maison_Alibert/README.md

 # Maison Alibert's Website

-This repository contains the code for the [Maison Alibert](https://maisonalibert.fr/) website, an online platform designed to in the realm of saddlery and leather goods.
-The website allows visitors to explore a world of craftsmanship and heritage through custom made creations.
+This repository contains the code for the [Maison Alibert](https://maisonalibert.fr/) website, an online platform dedicated to the world of saddlery and leather goods craftsmanship.
+The website serves as a digital gateway, allowing visitors to explore Maison Alibert’s heritage, expertise, and custom-made creations.

 ## Table of Contents
 - [Maison Alibert's Website](#maison-aliberts-website)